 Choose Your Own Adventure Project

-Find the books here.
+Find the books for this level here.

+These books typically have between 30 and 40 endings.
 In order not to get lost in the maze of decisions the students kept track of their decisions in these decision trees.

 Copy the instructions for the decision trees on a A3 sheets — you need a lot of space to keep track of all the decisions.